 Get an artist’s residency to earn money and build your CV

-Residency programmes are often aimed at young or emerging artists, providing them with financial support and the space (both physical and mental) to explore new ideas.
+Residency programmes often target young or emerging artists, providing them with financial support and the space (both physical and mental) to explore new ideas.

 There are a huge number of residencies available worldwide, with many designed to allow artists to experience the life and culture of other countries at the same time as developing their practice.